Niccolò Machiavelli: Diplomatic career

 Shortly after the execution of Savonarola, Machiavelli was appointed to an office of the second chancery, a medieval writing office that put Machiavelli in charge of the production of official Florentine government documents.
 Shortly thereafter, he was also made the secretary of the Dieci di Libertà e Pace, the Florentine council responsible for diplomacy and warfare.
 His appointment remains a mystery to scholars as he was a very young man, 29 at the time, with no experience in law or public office.

+Machiavelli was originally a middle rank civil servant after Savonarola's death, however, his duties and his position within the Florentine Republic would rise during Piero Soderini's tenure as gonfaloniere of the republic.
+He was very crucial to Soderini's government, essentially acting as his right-hand man, which led many of Machiavelli's contemporaries to view him as a mere extension of Soderini's orders.
+This led to jealousy within many factions of the Florentine Republic, and Machiavelli was often the subject of much gossip by some of his colleagues.
+Because he was head of the Chancery of the Ten, this gave him a leading role in the government.
+He would be dispatched to the courts of various powerful rulers and personally represent Florence during these excursions.
+Like other chancery officials, he was given the task of preparing documents, usually in the form of letters sent on behalf of the Signoria.

 Machiavelli married Marietta Corsini in 1501.
 They had seven children, five sons and two daughters: Primerana, Bernardo, Lodovico, Guido, Piero, Baccina and Totto.

+Machiavelli's first diplomatic missions occurred in 1499, where he was sent to the respective courts of Iacopo di Appiano in Piombino, and Caterina Sforza in Forlì.
+His first major mission was to France in order to placate King Louis XII, and to provide reasons for the failed Florentine assault at Pisa.
+During the French mission he met and had discussions with Georges d'Amboise, who was the cardinal of Rouen, an experience he would later discuss in his political works.